 - Arch-Enemy: Gloria Barattini, excepting 1959 when they were a Tag Team in Washington DC but especially antagonistic concerning the NWA Florida Women's belt.

 - Ascended Fanboy: Originally a fan in the crowd who watched Mildred Burke as World Women's Champion and wanted a chance to wrestle her.
-Young would not only get her chance, eventually, but also end up working for Burke in the WWWA.
+Young was denied a shot at Burke, as Gladys Gillem was higher on the contenders' list.
+So Young simply beat Gillem, in under a minute, leading Billy Wolfe to break her into the pro wrestling business.
+Young got a few shots at Burke, but never won and ended up working for her in the WWWA.

 - Awesome Moment of Crowning: Inducted into the WWE Hall of Fame in 2008.